maseh87/maseh87.github.io/_posts/2014-06-28-file-structure.md

 share: true
 ---

 Alright boys and girls, I am going to give you an example on how I structure my [Angular](https://angularjs.org/) projects.
 I will be using the starter tabs app given to you by Ionic for this tutorial.
-If you don't know what Ionic is click this [link](http://ionicframework.com/getting-started/)and follow the instructions on starting the myApp tabs application, it is the new hotness to say the least.
+If you don't know what Ionic is click this [link](http://ionicframework.com/getting-started/) and follow the instructions on starting the myApp tabs application, it is the new hotness to say the least.

 After you have you have scaffolded out your new Ionic tabs app, inside of your www folder is where we will doing all of the work.
 Ionic provides you with a good base structure to get started but it can get cluttered very quickly as your app grows.
 The current folder layout is structured like this.

+{% highlight %}
 // The client side folder which hold all client side code www
   -> css